 Francis Allen joined IBM 1957.
 First she taught out the new programming language Fortran, but soon she began a successful career in the development of compilers.
-Compilers are program which translates source code into machine code that can be run directly by that computer.
+Compilers are programs that translate source code into machine code that can be run directly by the computer.
 She also worked on code optimization and parallelization.
 Many techniques she has developed are still used.
 Francis Allen was the first woman appointed to the IBM fellow and 2006 she became the first woman to receive IT:s answer to the Nobel Prize, A M Turing Award.

 Yvonne Brill – Rocket Scientist.